 Preparing for the Assessment

 The ALEKS assessment is open from May 1 to the first Friday of classes.
 If you choose to challenge your initial math placement, or you don’t have ACT, SAT, AP, IB, or CLEP scores, you should take the assessment as soon as possible.

 In order to take the ALEKS assessment, you will be charged a total of $25.
 This includes $5 for Respondus Monitor and a $20 assessment package.
-The assessment package includes an initial assessment, unlimited use of the Prep and Learning Module, and up to four (4) additional assessments for $20.
+The assessment package includes: one (1) initial assessment, unlimited use of the Prep and Learning Module, and up to four (4) additional assessments.

 You must access the online assessment through your MyMichiganTech account using the link in your Checklist on the Prospective Student tab.